 For more on this, you might be interested in “How Much Should You Budget for Sponsorship Leverage“.

 There is no question sponsorship is one of the most powerful of all marketing media.
-It has more personal relevance than any other marketing media besides maybe social media, but also provides the opportunity for a brand to connect with people through something they care about.
+It has more personal relevance than any other marketing media, providing the opportunity for a brand to connect with people through something they care about.
 That creates immense power.
 But in order to access that power, a brand has to have a critical mass of acceptability.

 The brand could be new, in which case it’s an unknown, or a known brand, or a brand that is building up.
 But if it is a brand that is clearly functionally inferior to the competition, or is known to be on the verge of financial ruin, or has some other stench of failure around it, sponsorship won’t fix it.
 No marketing will.
 You need to get the basics of the brand and your company on the improve before sponsorship will have any impact.